Blindsh0t/bookish-garbanzo2/README.md

 # Save Tabs to Folder

-Save Tabs to Folder is a Chrome extension that saves all open tabs in your browser into a bookmark folder named with the current date.
+Bookish-garbanzo is a Chromium extension that saves tabs into folder.
 It helps you quickly organize and archive your browsing sessions.

 ## Features
-- Saves all open tabs into a dated folder.
+- Saves open tabs into folder.
 - Excludes generic tabs like Chrome settings and extensions.
 - Interactive checklist to select/deselect tabs before saving.
 - Supports both normal and incognito tabs.